 - Rudy) has white flowers with a bold violet stripe down the center of each petal.

 - White Sweep has pure white blooms.

 These plants grow naturally in heavy adobe soil in areas that are rainy in winter and early spring, then dry the rest of the year.
 If you can't provide a long dry period, be sure to plant in sandy or gritty soil.
-Set corms 23 in. deep and 24 in. apart.
+Set corms 23 inches deep and 24 inches apart.